Chocolate Peanut Butter Caramel Bars

 - Grease a 9x13 pan.
 Spread half of the dough onto the bottom of the prepared pan.

 - In a microwave-safe bowl, melt caramels and heavy cream, stopping and stirring at one-minute intervals until completely melted.
 Stir until smooth.

-- Pour caramel onto the bottom layer of bars.
-Top with halved Reese cups.
+- Pour caramel onto the bottom layer of the bars.
+Top with halved Reese's cups.
 Drop the remaining dough onto peanut butter cups and carefully spread using your fingers.

 - Bake for about 30 minutes or until a toothpick inserted in the center comes out clean

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.